 - Tango emerges from and continues to develop through cultural fusion and innovation.

 Code of Conduct

 - The best way to honor Argentinian culture for the gift of tango is to adopt its universal, persistent, and unconditional graciousness toward people.
-(Foreigners should be aware that such behavior is considered basic, not superlative, and is the foundation of Argentine business culture, so an Argentine who fails to take good care of relationships with a view to future business possibilities is operating far outside cultural norms and should be treated with some caution, as an aberrant.)
+Foreigners should be aware that graciousness is considered to be basic, not superlative, and is the foundation of Argentine business culture, so an Argentine who fails to take good care of relationships with a view to future business possibilities is operating far outside cultural norms and should be treated with caution, as an aberrant.

 - Take care of people’s egos and emotions.
 Tango challenges our physical, emotional, intellectual, and spiritual capacities – all at once!
 We are more vulnerable to criticism and sentiment than in other things we do.
 The codigos are designed to protect egos and emotions.
 Dancers abstain from sexualized touch during instruction and dancing (unless dancing with a lover).